Stock Checker

 And the best part is that this whole setup is very budget-oriented.
 It is the cheapest sim rig on this list and performs well above its price range.
 For a first delve into sim racing, this is a perfect sim rig.

-Hopefully, the above options give you a good insight into the different styles of sim rigs in 2023.
-I’ve highlighted the best sim rigs within each category to help narrow down the selection.
-But it is great for sim racers to have such a wide range of different sim rigs available.
+Hopefully, the above options give you a good insight into the different styles of sim racing cockpit available in 2024.
+I’ve highlighted the best sim rigs and cockpits within each category to help narrow down the selection as well as showing more premium and budget-friendly options.
+It is great for sim racers, that in 2024, we have such a wide range of different sim racing cockpits available.

-I did touch on it above, but the main things to really consider when starting to look for a sim rig are;
+I did touch on it above, but the main things to really consider when buying a sim racing cockpit are;

 With those elements in mind, you can really narrow down your sim rig requirements.
 And with so many fantastic rigs on offer from a range of brands such as Sim Lab, Trak Racer, Next Level Racing and more.
 Shopping for a sim rig shouldn’t be too troublesome!